SHIFT: Exploring the Boundary of RDMA Network Fault Tolerance: Evaluation

 \section{Evaluation}

-In this section, we present the evaluation results of SHIFT.
-We assess SHIFT with microbenchmark tools and a typical AI training application, PyTorch.
-The evaluation demonstrates the advantages of utilizing SHIFT for handling failures, as well as its low-overhead characteristics.
+This section evaluates SHIFT using microbenchmarks and PyTorch-based distributed training.
+We demonstrate that SHIFT provides robust failure recovery with negligible performance overhead.

-Our testbed consists of two servers, each equipped with an Intel Xeon Silver 4110 CPU (32 cores, 2.10 GHz) and 128 GB of memory.
-Each server has a dual-port ConnectX-6 100 Gb RNIC, with both ports connected to a 100 GE Ethernet switch using 100 Gb copper cables.
-The two ports function as independent RNICs from the perspective of applications.
-The RNICs are configured to operate in RoCEv2 mode.
-We install MLNX\_OFED~\cite{ofed} v5.8 on both servers, and each server is also equipped with two NVIDIA P100 GPUs~\cite{p100}.
+\textbf{Testbed.} Our testbed comprises two servers, each featuring an Intel Xeon Silver 4110 CPU (32 cores, 2.10 GHz), 128 GB RAM, and two ConnectX-5 100 Gb RNICs.
+The RNICs connect to a 100 GbE switch via copper cables and operate in RoCEv2 mode (MLNX\_OFED v5.8~\cite{ofed}).
+Additionally, each server hosts two NVIDIA P100 GPUs~\cite{p100}.

-We have developed SHIFTLib based on rdma-core v48~\cite{rdma-core}, and KV transfer based on etcd~\cite{etcd} v3.5.11.
+Due to hardware constraints of our testbed, RNICs and GPUs are connected via CPU and reside on different NUMA nodes, as depicted in Figure~\ref{fig:micro-setup}(a).
+Consequently, when GPUDirect RDMA (GDR)~\cite{gdr}, which enables direct GPU-RNIC data transfers, is enabled, throughput is bottlenecked by the QPI/PCIe interconnect rather than network.